open-resources/dash_curriculum/_sources/part2/chapter8.md

 ---

-## 8.1.6 Plotly Express marker symbols
+## 8.1.6 How to edit the attributes of traces
-If you would like to include the circle symbol for each datapoint, you can either do so through the call to `px.line()` itself, with:
+If you, as an example, would like to include the circle symbol for each datapoint, you can either do so through the call to `px.line()` itself, with:

 ```python
 fig = px.line(df, x='x', y = ['y', 'y1'],